-Cassandra Snow, a professional reader and the author of Queering the Tarot, told the Strategist that she’s in love with the Taschen tarot art book and can’t wait to get herself a copy.
-“I’m doing some deep research into the traditional myths and art history of the tarot right now,” Cassandra told us, adding that the book is going to be “the perfect decadent addition to my collection.”
-It’s a gorgeous full-colour volume that offers insight into over 500 different tarot-card designs, and would be an ideal gift for beginners and experts.
+Cassandra Snow, a professional reader and the author of Queering the Tarot, says she’s in love with the Taschen tarot art book and can’t wait to get herself a copy.
+“I’m doing some deep research into the traditional myths and art history of the tarot right now”, Snow told us, adding that the book is going to be “the perfect decadent addition to my collection”.
+It’s a gorgeous full-colour volume that offers insight into over 500 tarot-card designs and would be an ideal gift for beginners and experts.

-Oubria Tronshaw, co-creator of the Melanated Classic Tarot, told the Strategist she’ll be ordering herself this year’s We’Moon Planner & Calendar.
-It’s a perfect gift for anyone interested in the intersection of tarot and astrology.
-“It has all the moon phases, planetary shifts, and astrological energies,” says Oubria, adding that the planner is also full of “poetry, essays, witchiness, and wonderfulness to plan your most magical life — I love it.”
+Oubria Tronshaw, co-creator of the Melanated Classic Tarot, says this planner is a perfect gift for anyone interested in the intersection of tarot and astrology.
+“It has all the moon phases, planetary shifts, and astrological energies”, says Tronshaw, adding that the planner is full of “poetry, essays, witchiness, and wonderfulness to plan your most magical life — I love it”.

 Kate Chandler, tarot teacher and owner of Birmingham’s the Zen Shop, says it’s a great idea for tarot readers to experiment with oracle cards.
-She explained that oracle decks can offer a different viewpoint on readings, and help to develop intuition.
-“Toni Carmine Salerno is one of the most well-known oracle artists, and her cards are some of the most popular in my shop,” Kate told the Strategist.
-Kate’s personal favourite is Carmine Salerno’s Spirit Oracle.
-“It’s just beautiful,” she says.
+She explained that oracle decks can offer a different viewpoint on readings and help to develop intuition.
+“Toni Carmine Salerno is one of the most well-known oracle artists, and her cards are some of the most popular in my shop”, Chandler says.
+Her personal favourite is Carmine Salerno’s Spirit Oracle.
+“It’s just beautiful”, she says.

 If you want to treat a friend who’s newly into tarot, this book by Rachel Pollack is recommended by several of our experts.
-Lexi says this book has something for everyone — from beginner to advanced.
-“I wish I had discovered this book so much earlier on in my tarot journey,” Lexi says, adding that “the mix of modern and fresh with traditional takes on tarot creates a really beautiful learning tool.”
+Hikari told us this book has something for everyone from beginner to advanced.
+“I wish I had discovered this book so much earlier on in my tarot journey”, Hikari says.
+“The mix of modern and fresh with traditional takes on tarot creates a really beautiful learning tool.”

-Grace Duong told us that she can never have enough small chime candles; they’re a vital part of her tarot routine: “I like to light chime candles when I’m tarot reading, and set an intention during that two-hour container while the candle is burning.”
-Grace prefers candles that burn out on their own in a couple of hours — it helps keep her focussed.
-“I used to use larger ones,” she told the Strategist, but having to snuff them out herself “disrupts the energy of what I set out to do.”
+Grace Duong told us she can never have enough small chime candles; they’re a vital part of her tarot routine: “I like to light chime candles when I’m tarot reading and set an intention during that two-hour container while the candle is burning.”
+Duong prefers candles that burn out on their own in a couple of hours — it helps keep her focussed.
+“I used to use larger ones,” she told the Strategist, but having to snuff them out herself “disrupts the energy of what I set out to do”.

-For those who prefer a big candle, or a more elaborate aesthetic, the Zen Shop’s Kate Chandler loves this stunning layered Chakra Candle, and so do her customers — it regularly sells out in the shop.
-“It makes a great addition to any reader’s space, even if they don’t work with the chakras and just love it for its spectrum of colour,” Kate says.
-Plus, the candle is made with essential oils, and it’s ethically sourced.
+For those who prefer a big candle or a more elaborate aesthetic, the Zen Shop’s Kate Chandler loves this stunning, layered chakra candle, and so do her customers — it regularly sells out in the shop.
+“It makes a great addition to any reader’s space, even if they don’t work with the chakras and just love it for its spectrum of colour”, Chandler says.
+Plus the candle is made with essential oils and it’s ethically sourced.

-Deck artists Oubria and Stasia are both big proponents of keeping a tarot journal, and quite a few of our experts noted how much they adore the Modern Witch tarot deck (tarot-deck artist Chinggay Labrador loves that it’s “beautifully illustrated, diverse, and relatable”).
+Deck artists Tronshaw and Burrington are big proponents of keeping a tarot journal, and quite a few of our experts noted how much they adore the Modern Witch tarot deck (artist Chinggay Labrador loves that it’s “beautifully illustrated, diverse, and relatable”).
 With musings on the tarot and pages for daily card spreads, the Modern Witch journal is a good gift for anyone seeking to deepen their tarot practice.

-“I LOVE seeing other readers,” Cassandra Snow told the Strategist.
-She recommended several of her favourites, including Siri Plouff of Northern Lights Witch, who Cassandra says does “amazing work with runes.”
+“I love seeing other readers”, Snow told the Strategist.
+She recommended several of her favourites including Siri Plouff of Northern Lights Witch, who Snow says does “amazing work with runes”.
 Siri also reads tarot and offers consults on rituals and spell work.

-Chinggay Labrador, creator of the Practical Magic Tarot Deck, is aching to take “any and all of the classes by Lindsay Mack.”
-Chinggay’s been on courses with Lindsay before, and learned a lot from her approach.
-“Lindsay’s thoughtful lessons have helped shape the way I view the archetypes of the tarot and how I hold space for myself and for others,” Chinggay told the Strategist.
+Labrador, creator of the Practical Magic Tarot Deck, is aching to take “any and all of the classes by Lindsay Mack”.
+Labrador has been on courses with Mack before and learned a lot from her approach.
+“Lindsay’s thoughtful lessons have helped shape the way I view the archetypes of the tarot and how I hold space for myself and for others”, Labrador told the Strategist.
 “And Lindsay’s voice is so soothing!” she adds.
 “It’s like she lulls you into discovering your own magic.”

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.